 But tools only go so far.
 They can’t determine who will be the best fit for the organization.
-And the human touch in recruiting makes the difference in closing a candidate ― how you tell your company’s story, how well you understand what levers are most important to the candidate, and the rapport you build.
+And the human touch in AI in recruiting makes the difference in closing a candidate ― how you tell your company’s story, how well you understand what levers are most important to the candidate, and the rapport you build.

 Half the recruiting process is attracting candidates with the right level of experience, the other half is determining whether the team in place can successfully interact with them.